📈 Our Integration Cost Calculator is live! Check it out!

 United Kingdom regulatory authority or governmental body for the United Kingdom as providing an adequate level of protection for Personal Data.

 12.2.
-For the purposes of descriptions in the SCCs, the Customer agrees that it is the “data exporter” and the Company is the “data importer”.
+For descriptions in the SCCs, the Customer agrees that it is the “data exporter” and the Company is the “data importer”.

 13. Deletion or Return of Personal Data

-Upon termination of the Customer’s account, the Company will delete all Customer Data in accordance with the procedure set forth in the Terms.
+Upon termination of the Customer’s account, the Company will delete all Customer Data per the procedure outlined in the Terms.
 This requirement shall not apply to the extent that the Company is permitted by the applicable law to retain some or all of the Personal Data, in which event the Company shall isolate and protect the Personal Data from any further Processing.

 14. Miscellaneous